Equitable [[2,10],[6,6]]-partitions of the 12-cube: Classification

 \subsection{Local partitions}

 For classification by exhaustive search, we use an approach based on the local properties of the equitable partitions.
+We define objects that satisfy that properties on the words of small weight (the \emph{weight} of a binary word is the number of ones in it).
 Say that the pair of disjoint sets $P_+$, $P_-$ of vertices of $Q_{12}$ is an \emph{$(r_0,r_1)$-local partition} (sometimes, we will omit the parameters $(r_0,r_1)$) if \begin{itemize}

 \item[(I)] $P_+ \cup P_-$ are the all words starting with $0$ and having weight at most $r_0$ or starting with $1$ and having weight at most $r_1$;

 \item[(II)] $P_+$ contains the all-zero word $\bar 0$;